ryregier/OAcounts/README.md

 If don't add you email to the first line, the program will not run, so be sure to do this.

-The first prompt when your run the program will be to enter a journal ISSN:
+The first prompt when you run the program will be to enter a journal ISSN:
   >Enter a journal ISSN.
 Make sure to include the dash:

 Any ISSN attached to the journal should work.
 It does not matter if it is a online or print ISSN.
 OAISSN.py will quickly check to see if this journal is registered in Crossref via the Crossref API.
 If it can not find the journal, it will prompt you to re-enter.
 Crossref indexes most journals, but not all of them.
 It's possible the journal you search for is not indexed in Crossref.